chris-r-harwell/chris-r-harwell.github.io/_posts/2017-7-18-SimplePull.md

 git push origin clean-pull
 ```

-7. Visit your github page for this repo and check the top where it says,
+7. Visit your GitHub page for this repo and check the top where it says,
 'Your recently pushed branches:' and click on the green "Compare & pull request" button
 to make the pull request.